Should I Replace All Windows at Once?

 What is the window replacement program?

 Window replacement can prove to be an expensive project.
-Sever government programs, such as the Weatherization Assistance Program from the Department of Energy, are available to assist people with low- to moderate-incomes, as well as seniors and other groups.
+Several government programs, such as the Weatherization Assistance Program from the Department of Energy, are available to assist people with low to moderate incomes, as well as seniors and other groups.
 This program and similar programs encourage people to make home improvements that conserve energy.

 Can you claim window replacement on taxes?